dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 Property based testing has become quite famous in functional world.
 Mainly introduced by `QuickCheck` framework in `Haskell`, it suggests another way to test software.
 It targets all the scope covered by example based testing: from unit tests to integration tests.

-In order to introduce property based testing, this article will use [fast-check](https://github.com/dubzzz/fast-check) framework written for JavaScript and TypeScript testing but examples can easily be converted for other frameworks.
+In order to introduce property based testing, this article will use [fast-check](https://github.com/dubzzz/fast-check) framework written for JavaScript and TypeScript but examples can easily be converted for other frameworks.

 ## Existing ways